mdeff/fma/README.md

 ## Code

-The following notebooks and scripts have been developed for the dataset.
+The following notebooks, scripts and modules have been developed for the dataset.

 1. [`usage.ipynb`]: shows how to load the datasets and develop, train and test your own models with it.
 2. [`analysis.ipynb`]: exploration of the metadata, data and features.